5:30 hours in total - 2 intensive classes: theory (3hs) and practice (2.30hs)

-Transportation to practice location (you can share vehicle with another participant)
+Transportation to practice location (you can share a vehicle with another participant), meals

 When night comes everything changes, what seemed to be uninteresting suddenly turns into something wonderful thanks to the lack of sunlight.
 That, accompanied by the stars, makes us see the sky with new eyes; we can start to think about new compositions to shoot, including the Moon or the Milky Way in our framing, as well as the different planets and constellations we find in the night sky.

-- Have a camera with manual mode, manual focus and with a 30 second exposure function
+- A camera with manual mode, manual focus and 30 second exposure

 - Not sure if you can participate with your camera?
 Send me the make and model and I'll find that out for you

 - A wide angle lens (the 18-55 kit lens works fine)

 - A flashlight (ideally a one with red light)